How to Become an Electrician in Washington, D.C.

 If you want to be successful at this career, there will be footwork involved.
 Joining an apprenticeship program is a great way to get the experience you need to progress within this field.

-The Joint Apprenticeship and Training Committee (JATC) of Washington, D.C. is comprised of representatives from Local Union 26 International Brotherhood of Electrical Workers (IBEW) and representatives from the Washington D.C.
+The Joint Apprenticeship and Training Committee (JATC) of Washington, D.C. includes representatives from Local Union 26 of the International Brotherhood of Electrical Workers (IBEW) and the Washington, D.C.
 Chapter of the National Electrical Contractors Association (NECA).
-If accepted into this apprenticeship program, you will be placed to work for a contractor of Local Union 26 IBEW.
-Through this program, you will complete both on-the-job training hours, as well as classroom-related instruction hours.
+If accepted into this apprenticeship program, you will be placed with a Local Union 26 IBEW contractor.
+The program provides both on-the-job training and classroom instruction to meet licensing requirements.

 To apply, you must meet the following requirements: